 Emergency Preparedness and Response in Family Child Care Homes

 Existing family child care home operators (operator or operators) shall complete the Emergency Preparedness and Response in Child Care training.
 Within one year of the effective date of a new license, the operator of a new family child care home shall have completed the Emergency Preparedness and Response in Child Care training.
 Documentation of completion of the training shall be maintained in the operator's personnel file.

 To find an Emergency Preparedness and Response (EPR) in Child Care training, contact an EPR trainer in your community.
 You can also search training locations from the EPR Calendar on the CCRR Council website.
 You will see the EPR calendar link on the top right corner of the home page.
 EPR training can also be found from the website of the CCR&R agency or Partnership for Children nearest you.

 Emergency Preparedness and Response Plan Template

-The Child Care Rules state that programs must use the EPR template provided by the Division.
-Programs will access the EPR template from the NC Risk Management Portal, which houses emergency planning tools for a variety of hazards.
+The Child Care Rules state that programs must use the EPR template provided by the Division which is available from the NC Risk Management Portal. which houses emergency planning tools for a variety of hazards.